 ➤ Text to Columns converts all the number entries to texts displaying Green Triangles in each cell.

 Method 4: Using VBA Macro to Convert Number to Text with Green Triangle in Excel

 VBA macros are strong tools to convert numbers into texts.
 A couple of lines of macro converts numbers to texts.
 Normally the VBA CStr function converts values to strings.

-Step 1: Select the number cells you want to convert to text.
+Step 1: Select the number of cells you want to convert to text.
 Then, Press ALT+F11 altogether to bring up Microsoft Visual Basic window.

-Step 2: In Microsoft Visual Basic Window, Click on Insert (from the Toolbar) afterward select Module (from the options).
+Step 2: In Microsoft Visual Basic Window, Click on Insert (from the Toolbar) and afterward select Module (from the options).

 Step 3: Paste the following macro in the Module and use the F5 key to run the macro.

 Sub Convert_Num_to_Text() Dim Cells As Double For Each cell In Selection If Not IsEmpty(cell.Value) And IsNumeric(cell.Value) Then Cells = cell.Value cell.NumberFormat = "@" cell.ClearContents cell.Value = CStr(Cells) End If Next cell End Sub

 The macro takes cell entries from the selection and declares them as Double.
 Then, the VBA FOR loop checks whether each cell is not empty and numeric or not.
 Assigning cells and their format, the macro clears all the cell contents.
 Afterward, the VBA CStr function converts cell values to strings.

 ➤ After running the macro, return to the worksheet.
 You see all the number cells are converted to texts.
 And by program Excel displays Green Triangles in cells as an indication of error.